 The present author and co-workers prepared extensive studies on tank testing (Fingas, 2003, Fingas and Ka'aihue, 2004; Fingas and Decola, 2006).
-The following are 17 critical factors that need to be considered in any test for measuring the effectiveness of dispersants in a tank: 1.Mass balance - Mass balance should be calculated and maintained in the best way possible.
+The following are 17 critical factors that need to be considered and included in any test for measuring the effectiveness of dispersants in a tank in order for that test to be valid.

+1.Mass balance - Mass balance should be calculated and maintained in the best way possible.
 Because of the difficulty in accounting for all the oil, dispersant effectiveness should not be taken as the oil unaccounted for.
-In historical experiments, the oil unaccounted for ranged up to over 80%.
+In historical experiments, the oil unaccounted for ranged from -20% (over-accounted) to over 80%.
 In one set of experiments, Brown et al. (1987) showed that lack of mass balance would exaggerate apparent effectiveness on average by a factor of 4 times.

-2.Proper controls - Dispersant effectiveness must always be directly related to an identical experiment, preferably conducted at the same time under identical conditions as the test with dispersants as dispersants cause changes in oil behaviour and a simple comparison to an untreated control may not be valid.
+2.Proper controls - Dispersant effectiveness must always be directly related to an identical experiment, preferably conducted at the same time under identical conditions as the test with dispersants.
+It should be noted that dispersants cause other changes in oil behaviour and a simple comparison to an untreated control may not be valid.
+3. Analytical method - There are few analytical methods that can be directly applied outside the laboratory.
+Fluorometry is one of these, but must be calibrated using standard sample analysis taken at the same time in the field.
+Furthermore, this calibration must be carried out using certified methods by a certified chemist in a certified laboratory.
+But .. as the PAHs that fluorometry measures, this value changes over time, space and conditions and thus is only an indicator - not a true measure.

-Analytical method - There are few analytical methods that can be directly applied outside the laboratory.
-There is further discussion on analytical techniques in a section below.
-Differential plume movement - The geometry and movement of the dispersed oil plume are different from the surface slick and the surface slick cannot be used to guide sampling.
-Time lag and length of time plume followed - There is a time lag of 15 to 90 minutes before maximum dispersion takes place.
-Because of resurfacing of oil, the plume loses oil over 2 days.
+4.Differential plume movement - The geometry and movement of the dispersed oil plume are different from the surface slick and the surface slick cannot be used to guide sampling of the dispersed oil plume.

+5.Time lag and length of time plume followed - There is a time lag of 15 to 90 minutes before maximum dispersion takes place.
+Furthermore, because of resurfacing of oil, the plume loses oil over a 2-day period.
+These dynamics must be considered in designing experiments.